-Another useful list is the Analyze menu: Grammatical Categories (Figure 6-3) which organizes all the words used in the sample into the categories listed in this table.
+Another useful list is the Database menu: Grammatical Categories (or the Analyze menu: Grammatical Categories if you are not comparing to database samples).
+This report (Figure 6-3) organizes all the words used in the sample into the categories listed in this table.
 This is done using a large dictionary and a set of grammatical rules (Channell & Johnson, 1999).
 The Analyze menu: Grammatical Category Lists option shows the words in each category.